PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Both values have no consumer, and both invocations preserve the shared live LayoutState and diagnostics arguments.

+The immediately following boundary-input Transpose/channel-slice owner returns four mutation counters and has one production call with the live Session LayoutState.
+Its result is currently discarded before the first internal Transpose/channel-slice propagation call.
+Strict characterization fixes `_terminal_boundary_input_channel_slice_stats` as its direct result target and preserves the captured normalization predecessor.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`